Submitty/submitty.github.io/_docs/instructor/peer_grading.md

-This file is uploaded from the "Edit Gradeable" page, under the "Grader Assignment" tab.  *NOTE: If you have added Peer Components to your rubric, but don't see option to select and upload the peer assignment matrix, you need to explicitly reload this page in your browser.*
+This file is uploaded from the "Edit Gradeable" page, under the "Grader Assignment" tab.  *NOTE: If you have added Peer Components to your rubric, but don't see the option to select and upload the peer assignment matrix, you need to explicitly reload this page in your browser.*